JonasJoKuJonas/homeassistant-WebUntis/README.md

 You can ask the school administration to give you access, otherwise it won't work.

-### Timetable Source & Full Name/ Class/ Subject/ Room
+### Timetable Source
-With the timetable source, you can select the data source for the sensor.
-The final configuration field allows you to specify a name or class for data collection.
-The format for the student's full name must be <"first name"> <"middle name">, <"last name">.
+Select from witch source the intigration should pull the data.

+If the student or Teacher is not found try

+first name: `first name` `middle name` <br>
+last name: `last name`

 (This could vary from school to school)

 ## Optional Configurations